 The Columbus (MSA) benefits from excellent transportation systems that have facilitated growth.
-The Interstate system consisting of I-70, I-71, I-270, and I-670 provide access to the Central Business District of Columbus and all points throughout the Columbus (MSA) and Ohio.
-Other major roadways include U.S. Routes 33, 23, 40, and 42, State Routes 16, 62, 161, and 104, of which all facilitate vehicular traffic through and around Columbus and Central Ohio.
+The Interstate system consisting of I-70, I-71, I-270, and I-670 provides access to Columbus's Central Business District and all points throughout the Columbus (MSA) and Ohio.
+Other major roadways include U.S. Routes 33, 23, 40, and 42, State Routes 16, 62, 161, and 104, facilitating vehicular traffic throughout Columbus and Central Ohio.
 Additionally, the Central Ohio Transit Authority (COTA) is the primary provider of public transportation via their extensive bus routes.
-Port Columbus International Airport and Rickenbacker International Airport are the primary providers of air transportation for travel and air freight; additionally, there are numerous smaller airports throughout the Central Ohio area.
+Port Columbus International Airport and Rickenbacker International Airport are the primary air transportation providers for travel and air freight; additionally, there are numerous smaller airports throughout the Central Ohio area.